DennisWeiss/react-url-state/README.md

 Depending on your use case you might just want to store an id itself in the component's state.

-Note that the values in `this.state` get overwritten once the query string parameters have been resolved but the values set initially in `this.state` act as default values.
+Note that the values in `this.state` get overwritten once the query string parameters have been resolved, but the values set initially in `this.state` act as default values.
 Furthermore all keys that don't have a defined resolver but are given in the URL will just be ignored.